 The TLB_CONTROL field in the VMCB provides the commands specified by the control byte encodings shown in Table 15-9.
-The first two commands are available on all processors that support SVM; other commands are optionally available as indicated by CPUID.
+The first two commands are available on all processors that support SVM; support for the other commands is optional and is indicated by CPUID Fn8000_000A_EDX[FlushByAsid] = 1.

-Encoding coding Function Definition 00h Do not flush 01h 01h Flush entire TLB (Should be used only by legacy hypervisors.
-03h Flush this guest's TLB entries 07h Flush this guest's non-global TLB entries Note: All encodings not defined in this table are reserved.
+Encoding Function Definition 00h Do not flush 01h Flush entire TLB (Should be used only by legacy hypervisors.)
+03h 03h Flush this guest's TLB entries 07h Flush this guest's non-global TLB entries ٩ Note: All encodings not defined in this table are reserved.